Having an effective employee onboarding process in place is key in retaining new hires and decreasing hiring costs.

 Many of these tasks are more administrative in nature, in that they involve completing routine paperwork and similar activities to “officially” bring the employee into the organization.

-We’ll talk more about what effective employee onboarding looks like in a bit.
+We’ll talk more about what an effective onboarding process looks like in a bit.
 First, let’s discuss why having an effective onboarding process is so important in the first place.

-As we just mentioned, the main goal of employee onboarding is to get new hires to a point where they can thrive within your organization.
+As we just mentioned, the main goal of onboarding employees is to get new hires to a point where they can thrive within your organization.

 Let’s dig a bit deeper at the specific reasons that proper employee onboarding enables your new hires to be successful.